3 Ways Fasting Improves Autoimmune Diseases

 Try a 3-5 Day Water Fast

 It is critical that you prepare your body well for a water fast.
 I recommend that you follow a nutrient-dense ketogenic diet and intermittent fasting for at least 2 to 3 weeks before beginning your water fast.
-This helps your body to enter into a fat-burning mood and to experience ketosis, so water fasting will be easier on your body.
+This helps your body to enter into a fat-burning mode and to experience ketosis, so water fasting will be easier on your body.
 I also recommend that you try a weekly 20 to 24 hour fast for at least 1 to 2 weeks prior to your water fast.
 This will prepare your body for going without food for 3 to 5 days.

 To learn more about water fasting, its benefits, and my top strategies to prepare properly for it, I recommend this article.